The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 SMART Goals: A Framework for Resolutions That Stick

 The SMART framework—specific, measurable, achievable, relevant, and time-bound—ensures clarity and focus.
-Vague aspirations lack direction, while SMART goals offer a structured path to success.
+Vague aspirations like “get healthier” lack direction, while SMART goals such as “exercise for 30 minutes three times a week” offer a structured path to success.
+This framework helps break down larger goals into manageable steps, making them less overwhelming and more attainable.

 The Power of Intentionality: Aligning Resolutions with Core Values